Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

 The threshold for $\gamma \gamma \rightarrow e^+ e^-$ is relevant for studies of the opacity of our Universe to photons.
-In particular, according to the conventional (classical-spacetime) description, the infrared diffuse extragalactic background should give rise to strong absorption of ``$TeV$ photons" (here understood as photons with energy $1 TeV < E < 30 TeV$), but this prediction can be strongly affected by effects that violate Lorentz symmetry.
+In particular, according to the conventional (classical-spacetime) description, the infrared diffuse extragalactic background should give rise to strong absorption of ``TeV photons'' (here understood as photons with energy $1\mathrm{\ TeV} < E < 30\mathrm{\ TeV}$), but this prediction must of course be reassessed in presence of violations of Lorentz symmetry.

 To show that this is the case, let me start once again from the perspective of the PKV0 test theory, and analyze a collision between a soft photon of energy $\epsilon$ and a high-energy photon of energy $E$ which might produce an electron-positron pair.
-Using the dispersion relation (\ref{displeadbisNEW}) (for $n=1$) and the (unmodified) law of energy-momentum conservation, one finds that for given soft-photon energy $\epsilon$, the process $\gamma \gamma \rightarrow e^+ e^-$ is allowed only if $E$ is greater than a certain threshold energy $E_{th}$ which depends on $\epsilon$ and $m_e^2$, as implicitly codified in the formula (valid for $\epsilon \ll m_e \ll E_{th} \ll E_p$)
+Using the dispersion relation~(\ref{displeadbisNEW}) (for $n=1$) and the (unmodified) law of energy-momentum conservation, one finds that for given soft-photon energy $\epsilon$, the process $\gamma \gamma \rightarrow e^+ e^-$ is allowed only if $E$ is greater than a certain threshold energy $E_{th}$ which depends on $\epsilon$ and $m_e^2$, as implicitly codified in the formula (valid for $\epsilon \ll m_e \ll E_{th} \ll E_p$)

-The special-relativistic result $E_{th} = m_e^2 /\epsilon$ corresponds of course to the $\eta \rightarrow 0$ limit of (\ref{thrTRE}).
+The special-relativistic result $E_{th} = m_e^2 /\epsilon$ corresponds of course to the $\eta \rightarrow 0$ limit of~(\ref{thrTRE}).
 For $|\eta | \sim 1$ the Planck-scale correction can be safely neglected as long as $\epsilon \gg (m_e^4/E_p)^{1/3}$.
 But eventually, for sufficiently small values of $\epsilon$ (and correspondingly large values of $E_{th}$) the Planck-scale correction cannot be ignored.

-This provides an opportunity for pure-kinematics test: if a $10 TeV$ photon collides with a photon of $0.03 eV$ and produces an electron-positron pair the case $n=1$, $\eta \sim -1$ for the PKV0 test theory is ruled out.
-A $10 TeV$ photon and a $0.03 eV$ photon can produce an electron-positron pair according to ordinary special-relativistic kinematics (and its associated requirement $E_{th} = m_e^2 /\epsilon$), but they cannot produce an electron-positron pair according to PKV0 kinematics with $n=1$ and $\eta \sim -1$.
+This provides an opportunity for a pure-kinematics test: if a 10~TeV photon collides with a photon of 0.03~eV and produces an electron-positron pair the case $n=1$, $\eta \sim -1$ for the PKV0 test theory is ruled out.
+A 10~TeV photon and a 0.03~eV photon can produce an electron-positron pair according to ordinary special-relativistic kinematics (and its associated requirement $E_{th} = m_e^2 /\epsilon$), but they cannot produce an electron-positron pair according to PKV0 kinematics with $n=1$ and $\eta \sim -1$.